jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 The GREEN WG is chartered to define energy consumption metrics and associated frameworks.
 The GREEN
-framework provides a foundational model for monitoring and optimizing energy consumption across networked devices and components.
+framework provides a foundational building blocks for monitoring and optimizing energy consumption across networked devices and components.

 The SUSTAIN RG addresses broader measurement questions such as embedded emissions, raw materials, and life-cycle modeling.
 This document assumes these efforts will define and validate the metrics themselves.
-Our focus is on ensuring that Internet architecture enables effective collection, transport, and use of such metrics for operational decisions and sustainability impact reduction.
+Our focus is on ensuring that Internet architecture enables effective collection, transport, and use of such metrics for operational decisions and reduction of environmental impacts.

-Harmonizing these efforts will support the development of composite metrics that connect operational energy use with manufacturing and end-of-life considerations, establishing a coherent basis for sustainable digital infrastructure management.
+Aligning these efforts will support the development of composite metrics that connect operational energy use along with manufacturing/end-of-life considerations in order to establish a coherent basis for sustainable digital infrastructure management.

 In order to meet the needs discussed above, the following architectural design principles are proposed.